Dylanfe/Minecraft-IPLogger/README.md

 # IPLogger Plugin

+**This is a plugin for Minecraft servers (Spigot/Paper).
+It is not a mod and will not work on the client or with Forge/Fabric.**

 A Minecraft server plugin for logging player IP addresses to a SQL database.

 ## Supported Minecraft Version